CarsonConjectures/ultraIntro/README.md

 videoSource = "C:\\Users\\me\\path\\to\\picture.png"  # run inference on saved photo
 ```

-Each time you call a file like this (above) the model has to boot up, and is thus VERY SLOW
+Each time you call a file like this (above) the model has to boot up, and is thus VERY SLOW.
+The model is fast, but writing the code by processing each image one by one will never make use of that speed.
+To increase the speed 1000000000000115515631563 fold, batch processing can be used:
+(This is not in the repo, but was used in a different project of mine)

 ```{txt}
 # process images in batches of 50